jlangch/venice/doc/readme/recursion.md

   (time (fibonacci 25)))
 ```

+While *memoization* is doing a good job computing fibonacci numbers using
+simple recursion it has to raise its arms with the *Ackermann* function.

 ## Compare recursion efficiency

 To see how efficient tail call optimization for recursion is we compare
-simple recursion with self recursion applied to computing fibonacci numbers.
+simple recursion with self recursion applied to computing Fibonacci numbers.

 _Note: all examples run with upfront macro expansion enabled._